farfromunique/terraform-aws-lambda-python-archive/README.md

 I created this module because using the standard technique of using an `archive_file` data source has a few shortcomings:
-1. This doesn't allow processing a requirements file.
+1. It doesn't allow processing a requirements file.
 2. Each apply results in a diff in `source_code_hash` becuase the archive includes metadata and generated files (*.pyc).
 This module doesn't include file metadata or .pyc files in the archive so the hash is stable unless the source or dependencies change.
+3. There is no mechanism to exclude files from the archive.

 ## Example